HKU-MedAI/HIGT/README.md

 I'm very sorry for the late update.
 Then this is a tutorial I wrote before about the use of **[HIGT](https://github.com/HKU-MedAI/HIGT/tree/main/tutorials/tut_HIGT.ipynb)** and **[MulGT](https://github.com/HKU-MedAI/HIGT/tree/main/tutorials/tut_MulGT.ipynb)** (including data preprocessing and training and testing).

 In order to unify the entire process, the tutorial is implemented based on [CLAM](https://github.com/mahmoodlab/CLAM).
 And in order to facilitate the deployment of the entire library, please follow the steps below under Ubuntu.
+And the *core_utils_re.py*, *create_splits_seq_re.py* and *extract_features_fp_re.py* are re-writed version of corresponding python file in CLAM.

 ### 1.
 ```